Maine Internet Radio Blog for November 27, 2020

-I’ve cut back to noon – 3 pm, but Jim Baines has joined the station to play the best the ’80s has to offer on weekdays from 9 am – noon!
+I’ve cut back to noon – 3 pm, but Jim Baines has joined the station to play the best the ’80s have to offer on weekdays from 9 am-noon!
 Jim has a lot of broadcast experience.
 You might know him from his recent work for Maine Public Television as a reporter for the high school basketball tournaments.

 Nice and Easy